zotoio/x-fidelity/README.md

 ```

 3. Customize the rule:
-   - Set a unique `name` for your rule, ensuring it starts with 'openai'.
+   - Set a unique `name` for your rule, ensuring it starts with 'openai' and ends with '-global'.
    - Modify the `prompt` in the `params` section to specify what you want the AI to analyze.
    - Adjust the `value` in the `openaiAnalysisHighSeverity` operator to set the severity threshold (1-10).
    - Customize the `message` in the `event` params to describe the warning.